Brian Clemens: Theatre

 In 1988, Clemens wrote the play Holmes and the Ripper, which was inspired by Stephen Knight's book Jack the Ripper: The Final Solution.
 The play has the great detective Sherlock Holmes and his colleague Dr. Watson become embroiled in the grisly murders in Whitechapel in 1888.
 The play would be adapted into an audio drama by Big Finish Productions.

 In 2008 Clemens wrote the play Murder Hunt, which was performed at The Mill at Sonning and starred David Monteith as Captain K'Maka, a native African policeman who has to find the murderer amongst a bunch of guests stranded at a remote safari lodge.
 The list of plays he helped to write and produce:

 Personal life

 Clemens married his first wife Brenda Prior in 1955; they divorced in 1966.
-From 1967, he was with the actress Diane Enright, who was Diana Rigg's stand-in as Emma Peel during the 1965-1967 Avengers series.
+From 1967, he was with the actress Diane Enright, who was Diana Rigg's stand-in as Emma Peel during the 1965–1967 Avengers series.
 Enright died by suicide in 1976.
 He then married Janet Elizabeth with whom he had two sons; they stayed together until his death.

 Clemens was appointed Officer of the Order of the British Empire (OBE) in the 2010 Birthday Honours.

 Death

 Clemens died at home on 10 January 2015, aged 83.
-The cause of death was a leaking aneurism.
+The cause of death was a leaking aneurysm.
 His son said his father had died shortly after watching an episode of The Avengers, and that his last words were: "I did quite a good job."